haberdashPI/german_track/_research/plans.md

 ### priorities

-- establish: why is it so different
+- establish: why is it so different from older results
+- try looking at shorter lags, to reduce dimensionality, but also from a standpoint of our theoretical understanding of the results

 look at things per trial Q: why so different from traditional decoding